babymonie/anstrm/README.md

 ## Acknowledgements
  - downloading or streaming anime without paying or without license is illegal, Please be careful using this package.
+ - direct download links will not be provided.
 ## Authors

 - [@babymonie](https://github.com/babymonie)